survivejs/react-book/manuscript/07_implementing_dnd.md

 );
 ```

-We also need to trigger it when moving.
 We should connect this action with `onMove` hook we just defined:

 **app/components/Notes.jsx**